Robert Solow: Biography

+Solow died at his home in Lexington, Massachusetts, on December 21, 2023, at the age of 99.

-Solow's model of economic growth
+Model of economic growth

-Solow's model of economic growth, often known as the Solow–Swan neo-classical growth model as the model was independently discovered by Trevor W. Swan and published in "The Economic Record" in 1956, allows the determinants of economic growth to be separated into increases in inputs (labour and capital) and technical progress.
+Solow's model of economic growth, often known as the Solow–Swan neoclassical growth model as the model was independently discovered by Trevor W. Swan and published in "The Economic Record" in 1956, allows the determinants of economic growth to be separated into increases in inputs (labour and capital) and technical progress.
 The reason these models are called "exogenous" growth models is the saving rate is taken to be exogenously given.
 Subsequent work derives savings behavior from an inter-temporal utility-maximizing framework.
 Using his model, Solow (1957) calculated that about four-fifths of the growth in US output per worker was attributable to technical progress.

 Solow also was the first to develop a growth model with different vintages of capital.
 The idea behind Solow's vintage capital growth model is that new capital is more valuable than old (vintage) capital because new capital is produced through known technology.
 He first states that capital must be a finite entity because all of the resources on the earth are indeed limited.
 Within the confines of Solow's model, this known technology is assumed to be constantly improving.
 Consequently, the products of this technology (the new capital) are expected to be more productive as well as more valuable.

 The idea lay dormant for some time perhaps because Dale W. Jorgenson (1966) argued that it was observationally equivalent with disembodied technological progress, as advanced earlier in Solow (1957).
 It was successfully advanced in subsequent research by Jeremy Greenwood, Zvi Hercowitz and Per Krusell (1997), who argued that the secular decline in capital goods prices could be used to measure embodied technological progress.
 They labeled the notion investment-specific technological progress.
 Solow (2001) approved.
-Both Paul Romer and Robert Lucas, Jr. subsequently developed alternatives to Solow's neo-classical growth model.
+Both Paul Romer and Robert Lucas, Jr. subsequently developed alternatives to Solow's neoclassical growth model.